rainmannyc/PyBer_Analysis/README.md

 All in all, the line chart below does show the figures to be fairly steady for all three areas with the most flucations coming from Urban Areas:

 ![pyber_line_summary](https://github.com/rainmannyc/PyBer_Analysis_indev/blob/497e567bc2b54871b00cbae978df21a4f0926ea5/analysis/PyBer_fare_summary.png)

-We hope the CEO and V. Isualize like our presentation!